hugeandbulk/kumar/questions.md

 UTF(Unicode Transformation Format) is the standard for representing a great variety of characters from any language.
 To overcome the problem of ASCII which is only limited to 128 characters, UTF was developed to encode all characters for each and every language.

+How to convert from UTF-8 to Unicode?

+In order to convert UTF-8 to Unicode, we create a String Object which has the parameters as the UTF-8 byte array name and the charset the array of bytes which it is in i.e. UTF-8.
+Let us see a program to convert UTF-8 to Unicode by creating a new String Object.